 Developing a new relationship or friendship can be nerve-wrecking but someone has to make the first move, or it might not happen.
 Like asking someone out on a date, asking a new acquaintance to meet up socially can be daunting, but if you don’t ask, you’ll never know!

 When talking to someone you would like to get to know better, listen for openings such as interests you have in common which could be an opportunity.
 For example, if they want to try going to a different pub or restaurant, suggest going together, or if you’ve both always wanted to try out a specific class or hobby, look into it together.
 If they’re having a bad day, why not invite them over for a cuppa or a beer to cheer them up?
 Look for any excuse you can find to spend time together.
 Once you’ve met up outside your normal context it will get easier to meet up again and, before you know it, you’ve made a new friend.

 When you’re trying to get to know someone, it’s important to listen – which may sound obvious, but you would be surprised how many people don’t properly listen to others.
 Active listening means paying full attention to the conversation, not interrupting and taking the time to understand what the person is saying, giving encouragement such as nodding your head and responding when they have finished talking.

 Studies show that talking about ourselves triggers the same pleasure areas of the brain as sex and good food, so if you actively listen to a new acquaintance and show interest by asking questions they will enjoy spending time with you.

 Don’t let the conversation get too one-sided though, it’s important to contribute information about yourself as well, but in general, try to listen more than you speak.
-If you want some ideas to get the conversation flowing, we have a list of handy conversation starters.

 Make time for your friends